Bulova: Computron

 During the quartz crisis, Bulova followed the lead of other watchmakers creating electronic quartz watches by introducing the Computron watch in 1976.
 The Computron was Bulova's first watch with a LED display and first digital watch.
 It featured a distinctive trapezoidal steel case profile, with the display located on the side of the case rather than the main face.
 It was marketed as a beneficial design for drivers so that they could view the watch without needing to roll their wrists or release the steering wheel, but this was mitigated by the need to press a button on the side of the case to wake the display.
-In later versions, repeatedly pressing the button cycled the display to the seconds, date, day, and a second timezone.
+In later versions, repeatedly pressing the button cycled the display to the seconds, date, day, and a second time zone.
 The success of the Computron was a significant factor in keeping Bulova financially viable through the next several years.

 21st century

 On January 10, 2008, Citizen bought the Bulova Watch Company from Loews Corporation for $250 million.

 Bulova designs, manufactures, and markets several different brands, including: the signature "Bulova", the stylish "Caravelle" (formerly "Caravelle New York"), the dressy/formal Swiss-made "Wittnauer Swiss", and the "Marine Star".
 In 2014 Bulova ceased the sale of watches under the "Accutron" and "Accutron by Bulova" brand, eliminating some Accutron models and subsuming others under the "Bulova" brand.

 In 2010, Bulova introduced the Precisionist, a new type of quartz watch with a higher frequency crystal (262144 Hz, eight times the industry standard 32768 Hz) which is claimed to be accurate to ±10 seconds per year (0.32 ppm) and has a smooth sweeping seconds hand like automatic watches rather than the typical quartz watch seconds hand that jumps each second.

 From 2012 to 2015, Bulova produced a line of Swiss-made watches known as Accu•Swiss, which took the place of the previously discontinued Accutron line.
 Accu•Swiss itself was discontinued in 2015 at the direction of Citizen.

 In 2019, Bulova reissued the Computron brand, preserving the size and appearance of the originals, but updating the internal electronics.
 The new Computrons were made available in chrome, gold, and black, the first two colors being what had been used for the originals.

 In 2020, the Citizen Group split Accutron off from Bulova and launched it as its own stand-alone brand, highlighting its new electrostatic movement technology and re-introducing vintage inspired "Legacy" models.
 This continued in 2023 with the re-introduction of the Accutron "Astronaut T".
 Accutron has stated its intention to continue to develop a new version of the tuning-fork technology, even though industrial equipment used in the 1960s and 1970s to produce the technology no longer exists.